NoUrPC

 Overview

-Young people can use NoUrPC to view details on police officers during interactions and access general guidance and services.
+NoUrPC helps young people view details on police officers during interactions and access guidance on their rights and local services.

-NoUrPC evolved from a collaborative initiative sponsored by Amazon Web Services.
-The project brought together Experience Haus alumni designers, City of London Police, Metropolitan Police and 50 students (aged 16-21), who worked together to create a series of digital service design concepts.
-The objective was to develop a platform aimed at improving the relationship between young people and police in London, ultimately fostering positive perceptions of, and trust in, the police among young people.
+The project came out of a collaborative initiative sponsored by Amazon Web Services.
+It brought together Experience Haus alumni designers, City of London Police, Metropolitan Police and 50 students aged 16 to 21.
+The objective was to co-design a digital platform that could improve the relationship between young people and police in London.

 My role